o3de/o3de.org/content/docs/user-guide/features/components/development/expose-animation.md

 ---
 # Exposing Custom Components to Track View for Animation {#component-entity-system-track-view}

-To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to Lumberyard's Track View and **Entity Inspector**\.
+To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to O3DE's Track View and **Entity Inspector**\.
 To expose a custom component and its properties, you must perform three steps:

 1. Create getter and setter methods for the animated property on one of the component's request event buses\.